Black Hawk War

 U.S. officials, convinced that the British Band was hostile, mobilized a frontier militia and opened fire on a delegation from the Native Americans on May 14, 1832.
 Black Hawk responded by successfully attacking the militia at the Battle of Stillman's Run.
 He led his band to a secure location in what is now southern Wisconsin and was pursued by U.S. forces.
 Meanwhile, other Native Americans conducted raids against forts and colonies largely unprotected with the absence of the militia.
 Some Ho-Chunk and Potawatomi warriors took part in these raids, although most tribe members tried to avoid the conflict.
 The Menominee and Dakota tribes, already at odds with the Sauks and Meskwakis, supported the United States.

 Commanded by General Henry Atkinson, the U.S. forces tracked the British Band.
 Militia under Colonel Henry Dodge caught up with the British Band on July 21 and defeated them at the Battle of Wisconsin Heights.
 Black Hawk's band was weakened by hunger, death, and desertion, and many native survivors retreated towards the Mississippi.
 On August 2, U.S. soldiers attacked the remnants of the British Band at the Battle of Bad Axe, killing many and capturing most who remained alive.
 Black Hawk and other leaders escaped, but later surrendered and were imprisoned for a year.

 The Black Hawk War gave Abraham Lincoln his brief military service, although he saw no combat.
-Other participants who would later become famous included Winfield Scott, Zachary Taylor, Jefferson Davis and James Clyman.
-The war gave impetus to the U.S. policy of Indian removal, in which Native American tribes were pressured to sell their lands and move west of the Mississippi River to reside.
+Other participants who would later become famous included Winfield Scott, Zachary Taylor, Jefferson Davis, and James Clyman.
+The war was used to justify the U.S. policy of Indian removal, in which Native American tribes were pressured to sell their lands and move west of the Mississippi River to reside.

 Background

 In the 18th century, the Sauk and Meskwaki (or Fox) Native American tribes lived along the Mississippi River in what are now the U.S. states of Illinois and Iowa.
+The land they lived on was considered sacred because of the fertile soil, prime hunting, accessibility to lead, and access to water, which was helpful for trade.
 The two tribes had become closely connected after having been displaced from the Great Lakes region in conflicts with New France and other Native American tribes, particularly after the so-called Fox Wars ended in the 1730s.
 By the time of the Black Hawk War, the population of the two tribes was about 6,000 people.